AlexOBarnes/StarWatch/dashboard/README.md

 `'Cloud Coverage Over Time (Real vs. Rolling Average)'`

-Shows cloud coverage by date up to 100% and a rolling average of cloud coverage (shown by the grey line).
+Shows cloud coverage by date up to 100% and a rolling average (shown by the grey line) of cloud coverage.

 `'Temperature Over Time (Real vs. Rolling Average)'`

-Shows temperature by date in degrees Celcius and a rolling average of temperature (shown by the grey line).
+Shows temperature by date in degrees Celcius and a rolling average (shown by the grey line) of temperature.

 `'Visibility Over Time (Real vs. Rolling Average)'`

-Shows visibility by date up to 50,000 metres and a rolling average of visibility (shown by the grey line).
+Shows visibility by date up to 50,000 metres and a rolling average (shown by the grey line) of visibility.

 `'Precipitation Probability (%) and Precipitation (mm) Over Time'`